Car insurance fraud is a common crime in Nevada.

 - The person vandalizes with property with to defraud the secured party in the foreclosure proceeding; AND

-- The person causes the secured party to suffer monetary loss upon the conclusion of the foreclosure of the property10
+- The person causes the secured party to suffer a monetary loss upon the conclusion of the foreclosure of the property10

 Nevada recently passed a law aimed at preventing and punishing vandalism of foreclosed homes.